 The 2013-14 season was a historic one for Uhl and the Generals.
 He coached Zander Tallman ’14 to All-America honors at both in the Indoor and Outdoor NCAA National Championships, and Tallman claimed the program's first individual national title by winning the 400m at the outdoor meet.
 These marked the first All-America accolades by a men's track and field athlete since 1969.
 Tallman was also named the 2014 ODAC Track and Field Athlete of the Year.

 The Generals had five athletes qualify for NCAA Championships in 2014, competing in six different events.
 Tallman finished third at the Indoor Championship in the 400m, while Aaron Jeong ’15 ran in the 60m.
 Along with Tallman's victory at the Outdoor National Championship, Jeong competed in the 100m, Kevin Sullivan ’14 participated in the javelin and the 4x100m relay, consisting of Tallman, Jeong, Agustin Kim ’14 and Cole Glasgow ’14, finished ninth.
 The five qualifiers at the outdoor championship marked the most for W&L since six athletes competed at the 1988 championship.
-W&L placed 34th at the Indoor National Championship and a program-best 26th at the outdoor meet.
+W&L tied for 34th at the indoor National Championship and 26th at the outdoor meet.